reubenfoo/SPS_2022/README.md

 Boruta codes and derived features can be found in "boruta" folder.

-RGES results can be found in "gene_reversal_score_outputs" folder, using codes from Bin et al. (https://github.com/Bin-Chen-Lab/RGES).
+RGES results can be found in "gene_reversal_score_outputs" folder, using codes from Chen et al. (https://github.com/Bin-Chen-Lab/RGES).